cajhin/capsicain/README.md

 - It just works.
 Everywhere.
     - Like a hardware programmable keyboard, Capsicain can view and remap key strokes before anyone else does.

-- Can remap EVERY key that is sent out by the keyboard.
+- Can remap every key that is sent out by the keyboard.
+(Excptions: 'media keys' that are not registered as keypresses, and the ESC key).

 - Almost everything is configurable via config file.
   - Nine separate configs, switch with `ESC` + `<1-9>`.